-This section examines and compares bullets, cartridge cases, and shotgun shells to determine if they were fired from a particular firearm.
+The Firearms Unit examines and compares bullets, cartridge cases, and shotgun shells to determine if they were fired from a particular firearm.
 This work is part of the forensic discipline known as Firearms Identification.

-Firearms Identification is not Ballistics which is the study of projectiles such as bullets in motion.
+Firearms Identification is not ballistics, which is the study of projectiles such as bullets in motion.
 Some aspects are similar but ballistics is not the firearm examiner’s main focus.
 No college courses teach proficiency in firearms identification; experts learn through on-the-job training and a curriculum administered by senior firearm examiners.